Assessing Expert System-Assisted Literature Reviews With a Case Study: Introduction

 To address this problem, software engineering researchers have introduced Systematic Literature Reviews (SLRs) \citep{kitchenham2004evidence,1377125}.
 Following a set of guidelines, researchers conducting SLRs manually examine all of the papers relevant to a set of research questions and summarize the research area.
 Other researchers can then obtain a general idea about current activity in their field of interest by reading the published SLRs.
 However, SLRs are conducted infrequently because of their labor-intensive and time-consuming nature~\citep{Yu2018}.
 As a result, when researchers explore a specific problem, they often find that existing SLRs are outdated and they need to carry out their own literature reviews.

+{In theory, expert systems can assist humans in SLRs and reduce the human effort required.
+However, those expert systems have primarily been tested in simulations only, rather than in application to actual literature reviews.
+Consequently, few researchers have faith in such expert systems.
+To address the above problem, this paper assesses whether it is useful to apply expert systems to actual literature reviews with a literature review case study.}

-We (the authors of this article) were faced with the same problem when we were exploring the state-of-the-art in applying TCP techniques to automated UI tests~\citep{yu2019terminator}.
+We (the authors of this article) were faced with the same literature review problem when exploring the state of the arts in applying TCP techniques to automated UI tests~\citep{yu2019terminator}.
 Given the specific nature of automated UI tests, only test history, test description, and test results information are available for prioritizing the test cases.
 Therefore, we needed to conduct our own literature review searching for TCP techniques that rely only on the available information.
 One tedious task we faced in doing this was to find all the relevant TCP papers from among 8,349 search results on IEEE Xplore, using their titles and abstracts.
 In our estimation, this would require around 53 human hours, as shown in Figure~\ref{fig:compare}.
 To reduce this time, we applied a state-of-the-art human-in-the-loop expert system called {\IT}~\citep{Yu2018,Yu2019} to assist in selecting relevant papers.
-By screening and labeling 470 papers suggested by the machine learning algorithm in three hours, the first author identified 242 relevant papers for full-text reviewing.
+By screening and labeling 470 papers suggested by the expert system in three hours, the first author identified 242 relevant papers for full-text reviewing.
 The algorithm indicated that those 242 relevant papers constituted 91\% of all the relevant papers in the

-8,349 search results; finding more, however, would require much more human effort.
+8,349 search results.
+Finding more, however, would require much more human effort.
 This was an impressive result because 50 human hours, which is 94\% of the original time required, can be saved by sacrificing 9\% recall (missing 24 relevant papers).
 Considering the 40 hours required for full-text screening and the 1 hour required for search, using {\IT} saved about half of the time and effort required for the literature review, as shown in Figure~\ref{fig:compare}.

-Because this was the first time {\IT} was applied in a real literature review, we wished to validate its result.
+Since this was the first time {\IT} was applied in a real literature review, we wished to validate its result.
 Enlisting six other graduate students to manually screen a subset of the candidate papers and perform full-text reviewing of the missing relevant papers from {\IT}, we explored the following research questions.

 \textbf{RQ1: What percentage of relevant papers does {\IT} actually retrieve?} The {\IT} selection process included 85\% of the relevant papers with human errors contributing to 5\% (12) of the missing papers.
 That said, {\IT} was in fact responsible for missing 10\% (27) of the relevant papers, which is very close to its estimation of having missed 9\% (24) of the relevant papers.